-- land tenure, including reserves, tenure of special interest such as protected areas and forest reserves, identification of existing and proposed gas, water pipelines, power lines and transport corridors, including local roads, state-controlled roads and rail corridors - existing land uses and facilities surrounding the project.
-The land use suitability of the project area in terms of the physical and economic attributes, in particular for broadscale rainfed cropping and grazing should be assessed.
-The assessment should set out soil and landform subclasses assigned to soil mapping units in order to derive land suitability classes.
-The limitations and land suitability classification system should comply with that in Attachment 2 of Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995) - The Agricultural Land Classes should be assessed and Good Quality Agricultural Land identified according to State Planning Policy 1/92 Guidelines: The Identification of Good Quality Agricultural Land (DHLGP 1993). - areas covered by applications for native title claims or native title determinations, providing boundary descriptions of native title representative body(ies).
-The proponent should also identify in the EIS whether there are any necessary notifications required to the representative body(ies) or evidence that native title does not exist - include the identification of affected stock routes and consultation with Stock Route Management Unit staff of DERM - distance of the project from residential and recreational areas - declared water storage catchments - location of the project in relation to environmentally sensitive areas.
+- land tenure, including reserves and extractive resource areas, tenure of special interest such as protected areas and forest reserves, identification of existing and proposed gas, water pipelines, power lines and transport corridors, including local roads, state-controlled roads and rail corridors - existing land uses and facilities surrounding the project.
+Assess the suitability of the soils mapped in the project area for rainfed broadacre cropping and beef cattle grazing according to the limitations and land suitability classification system in Attachment 2 of Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995) - provide land suitability maps of the mapped soil units and an Agricultural Land Class map according to the Planning Guideline: The Identification of Good Quality Agricultural Land (DHLGP 1993).
+Comment on and assess any variation with the GQAL mapping shown in the Strategic Plan for the former Jericho Shire as required under SPP 1/92, Development and the Conservation of Agricultural Land.
+Identify any land shown as Strategic Cropping Land on current trigger maps - areas covered by applications for native title claims or native title determinations, providing boundary descriptions of native title representative body/ies.
+The proponent should also identify in the EIS whether there are any necessary notifications required to the representative body/ies or evidence that native title does not exist - include the identification of affected stock routes and consultation with Stock Route Management Unit staff of DERM - distance of the project from residential and recreational areas - declared water storage catchments - location of the project in relation to environmentally sensitive areas.